Invade Rockingham Castle during fun day

 A selection of caterers will be at the show and a licensed bar featuring real ales and cider as well as music from the Plonkers Agricultural band.

-It opens from 10am to 5pm and admission is £7.50 for adults, £6 for concessions and £3 for children aged five to 16.
+It opens from 10am to 5pm on both Saturday and Sunday and admission is £7.50 for adults, £6 for concessions and £3 for children aged five to 16.
 Accompanied children under 5 can go absolutely free.
 For more details visit www.oakleighfairs.co.uk/rockinghamgame.